 He is a graduate of The West Virginia School of Preaching and since July of 2014, has been the minister for the 10th & Clairmont church of Christ in Cambridge, OH.

 The Preacher and Media

 David R. Kenney was born in Columbus, Ohio to Warren and Kay Kenney.
 He has a B.B.A. in Management (Freed-Hardeman University School of Business), M.B.A (Kent State University Graduate School of Management), and is currently pursuing M. Div.
 (Freed-Hardeman University School of Theology).
-David produces “Light From Above” and “Bible Readings & Hymns” for both television and radio with both WCTV in Wadsworth and the Gospel Broadcasting Network.
-All his programs are available on YouTube.
-He has preached full time for the church of Christ in Wadsworth, Ohio since 2010.
+David produced “Light From Above” and “Bible Readings & Hymns” for both television and radio with both WCTV in Wadsworth and the Gospel Broadcasting Network.
+He also produced a nearly three-hour documentary on the life of Alexander Campbell with Gospel Broadcasting Network called “AC – A Historical Account of Alexander Campbell.”
+David has preached part-time for churches in Mount Vernon, Ohio and LaGrange, Ohio.
+He has preached full time in Wadsworth, Ohio and is currently preaching full-time in Newcomerstown, OH.
 He publishes his own blog, The Bully Pulpit, at www.drkenney.blogspot.com.
-He is a Staff Writer for both West Virginia Christian and Voice of Truth International.
-He is also a contributor to Gospel Advocate and other publications.
+David is a Staff Writer for both West Virginia Christian and Voice of Truth International.
+He is also a contributor to Gospel Advocate, Publishing Peace, and other publications.
 David is married to the former Annette Strunk, and they have two children: James and Deborah.

 • Proverbs, Ecclesiastes